 Trainers must attend a 'Training the Trainers' course prior to the start of the Diploma.
+All offers of admission to this course are made subject to health screening.

-All offers of admission to this course are made subject to infectious disease testing.
-Students will be required to undergo Garda vetting, see page 251 for further details.
+Students will be required to undergo Garda vetting, see page 257 for further details.